Felienne/LiveSpreadsheets/paper.md

 abstract: |
   Spreadsheets are the most popular live programming environments, but they are also notoriously fault-prone.
   One reason for this is that users actively rely on copy-paste to  make up for the lack of abstraction mechanisms.
-  Adding such mechanisms, however, introduces indirection and  cognitive distance.
-  Copy-paste tracking allows users to directly edit copy-pasted formulas, but instead of changing only this single instance, the changes will be propagated to all formulas copied from the same source.
-  As a result, spreadsheet users may enjoy the benefits of abstraction without its drawbacks.
+  Adding abstraction however, introduces indirection and thus cognitive distance.
+In this paper we propose an alternative: copy-paste tracking .
+Tracking copies that spreadsheet users make, allows them to directly edit copy-pasted formulas, but instead of changing only this single instance, the changes will be propagated to all formulas copied from the same source.
+As a result, spreadsheet users will enjoy the benefits of abstraction without its drawbacks.

 fontsize: 11pt
 geometry: margin=2cm